allproxy/allproxy/README.md

 - **Socket.IO** - The node *socket.io* package is used to pass messages between the server and browser where they are recorded and displayed in a dashboard.
 - **stdout/stderr** - Spawn a child process to read *stdout* and *stderr* from any docker log or log file, and display the log messages in the dashboard.

+### Configuration File
+* When running from a GitHub package, **config.json** file is stored in the root directory of your GitHub project.
+* When running from an NPM package (allproxy script), the **.allproxy.json** file is stored in your home directory.

 ## Limitations
-1. Only unsecure HTTP/2 is supported.
-You can only connect to gRPC without TLS.
-2. Only HTTP/2 reverse proxy is supported.
+1. Only HTTP/2 reverse proxy is supported.
 HTTP/2 forward proxy is not supported.
-3. The TCP proxy does not support TLS.
-You can only connect to memcached without TLS.

 ## License